s-ilent/scss/README.md

   Many advanced options for blend mode and more.
 Provides support for using premutiplied transparency, which allows for glossy transparent objects that naturally fit into their surroundings.

+* **VRchat Features**

+  Simple Inventory System lets you toggle parts of a material easily, allowing for runtime customisation of clothing without the costs of extra skinned meshes.
+  AudioLink compatibility allows for audio-reactive effects on materials, integrated into the emission system.
+  Shader baking creates an optimised variant of each material's shaders, allowing for a smaller upload size and better runtime performance.

 <div style="width: 5em">
 ![Too Much Preview](https://cdn.discordapp.com/attachments/414634326995763201/694118872110071880/screen_10328x5640_2020-03-30_19-58-06.png.jpg)
 </div>